vkbo/novelWriter/docs/source/project_structure.rst

 ``##!
 Unnumbered Chapter Title``

 There is a separate formatting feature for such chapters in the :guilabel:`Build Novel Project` tool as well.
 See the :ref:`a_export` page for more details.
+When exporting to a format that supports page breaks, also unnumbered chapters will have a page break added just like for normal chapters.

 ..
 Note::
    Previously, you could also disable the automatic numbering of a chapter by adding an ``*`` as